acumos/on-boarding/docs/developer-guide.rst

-**Push model bundle API** : This API is used for upload the model bundle in Acumos
+**Push model bundle API** : This API is used to on-board the model bundle in Acumos for R, Python or Java models by WEB or CLI on-boarding

 - URL=http://hostname:ACUMOS_ONBOARDING_PORT/onboarding-app/v2/models